movementlabsxyz/MIP/MIP/mip-58/README.md

    - Example: At 16 gwei, bridging costs $20 for 10k transactions.
 If fees are miscalculated by 25%, this leads to a $25k loss.
 At 100 gwei, the loss escalates dramatically.
 3. **Unfriendly User Experience**:
    - The current design requires users to have funds on the destination chain for finalization.
 This increases friction and discourages adoption.
-   - Sponsored transactions are essential but remain unimplemented, leaving users stranded without funds.
+   - Sponsored transactions are essential to the current implementation but remain unimplemented, leaving users stranded without funds.
 4. **Security Risks**:
    - Relayer keys are a critical point of failure.
+This assumption cannot be avoided.
    - Refund logic introduces vulnerabilities where attackers could exploit the rate limit and relayer downtime.
    - For instance, if the relayer fails to finalize on the initiator, a malicious actor could:
      - Take over the refund keys.